wallabyway/tandem-api-hello-world/README.md

 ### 2. CLIENT SETUP

+1. Get your endpoint URL from AWS... 'xxxxxx'
+2. Comment Line2 and uncomment Line 6 in [app.js](app.jsL6).
-1. Add your endpoint into [app.js](app.jsL4), and replace the 'xxxxxx' like this:
+3. Add your URL to Line 6 in [app.js](app.jsL6), like this:

 ```
 const token_URL = "https://xxxxxx.lambda-url.us-west-2.on.aws";